-We have already looked at symbols with durations of one, two and four beats, but what symbol can we use for a note having a duration of three beats?
+We already know symbols with durations of one, two, and four beats, but what symbol can we use for a note having a duration of three beats?

 There is no symbol for such duration, but we can create one by adding a dot or a tie.

-Attaching a dot to the right side of the note will add half of its value to its total duration.
-For instance, if we add the dot to a half note (minim) - which normally lasts for two beats - we will then have a note lasting three beats instead of two (half of 2 is 1, and 2 + 1 = 3).
-Let’s now see the value of the shapes we already know, after adding the dot:
+Attaching a dot to the right side of the note will add half its value to its total duration.
+For instance, if we add the dot to a half note (minim) - which usually lasts for two beats - we will have a three beats note (half of 2 is 1, and 2 + 1 = 3).
+Let’s now see the value of the symbols we already know after adding the dot:

 |6 beats (4 + 2)|